 Comerica forerunner Detroit Savings Fund Institute founded by Elon Farnsworth on March 5th.
-It took in $41 in deposits on the first day of business.
+It took in $41 in deposits on the first day of business on August 17th.

 Company name changed to The Detroit Savings Bank.